rcs333/VAPiD/README.md

   tbl2asn https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/

-2. Clone repository and change locataion of BLAST_DB (line 14 of ClinVirusSeq.py) (provided you have a local setup) if you don't then you can edit the blast command to be remote - this is almost always faster unless you're running from a pretty powerful workstation or server.
+2. Clone repository and change location of BLAST_DB (line 14 of ClinVirusSeq.py) (provided you have a local setup) if you don't then you can edit the blast command to be remote - this is almost always faster unless you're running from a pretty powerful workstation or server.

-3. You'll also probobly want to just create a blank .csv file for metadata so the program will skip it - the variable for this is metadata_sheet_location.
-Although if you have metadata (coverage is probobly the most common) you could load it into a csv and point the program there and to the correct column.
+3. You'll also probably want to just create a blank .csv file for metadata so the program will skip it - the variable for this is metadata_sheet_location.
+Although if you have metadata (coverage is probably the most common) you could load it into a csv and point the program there and to the correct column.

 4. I guess because all of the paths are hardcoded because it makes it easier for me to actually use this program to get it working yourself you'll need to find all the subprocess commands and edit the locations of the programs to where they are on your actual machine.
 For example I have blastn in ct-test/ncbi-blast-2.6.0+/bin/blastn (relative to the directory that you're running the script from) you'd need to change this path to where blast is installed on your personal system. (and do this for the other programs) Line 43, Lines 71-82, and Line 309 of ClinVirusSeq.py

-4. Put a template.sbt and comment.cmt file into the folder that this program will be running from - This is necessary for generating a useable .sqn file that you can send to genbank
+4. Put a template.sbt and comment.cmt file into the folder that this program will be running from - This is necessary for generating a usable .sqn file that you can send to genbank

 # Usage - ClinVirusSeq.py